TileDB-Inc/example-cloud-udf-package/README.md

 1. From root of this source tree, `pip install .`
 2. `python register.py`
 3. `python run.py`
-4*.
-Repeat as necessary
+4. (Repeat as necessary)
-    - Make any necessary code changes to the `important_functions.three`
+    - Make code changes to `important_functions.three` or related functions
     - Commit changes
-    - Run `update.py` to update the registered UDF on TileDB Cloud 5*.
-If necessary, run `python unregister.py` to remove the registered UDF.
+    - Run `update.py` to update the registered UDF on TileDB Cloud
+5. (If necessary, run `python unregister.py` to remove the registered UDF.)